Enhancement of superconductivity outside an Abrikosov vortex core in a tightly bound Cooper pair superconductor: Feynman's phenomenological theory

 The basis of this approach lies in an insight \cite{F1,F2} that Schr\"odinger's interpretation of the square of the wave function's magnitude, $|\Psi(\mathbf{r},t)|^{2}$, as proportional to the charge density at location $\mathbf{r}$ and time $t$, holds true in superconductors.
 This is because electron Cooper pairs, which are Bose particles, can occupy the same state in large numbers, similar to the situation in the Ginzburg-Landau theory \cite{LL9}.
 Consequently, the superconductive state should be described by a Schr\"odinger equation, where the wave function has a classical interpretation.

 Feynman's treatment of superconductivity is an example of a classical non-relativistic field theory that begins with the action of the form

 where $\mathcal{L}$ is the Lagrangian density (hereafter called the Lagrangian) and $q$ is a shorthand for a full set of dynamical field quantities describing the state of the system.
-They include the real and imaginary parts of $\Psi$ (or equivalently $\Psi$ and $\Psi^{*}$), the scalar potential and components of the vector potential.
+They include the real and imaginary parts of the wave function $\Psi$ (or equivalently $\Psi$ and $\Psi^{*}$), the scalar potential and components of the vector potential.

 The principle of least action $\delta S=0$, i.e. the requirement that variation of $\mathcal{L}$ with respect to $q$ is zero, $\delta\mathcal{L}/\delta q=0$, gives the Euler-Lagrange (field) equations of the form \cite{F2,Schiff}: